Overall System Status:

 A user can delete alternate or reserved aliases, but not their primary email address.
 Once an email alias has been deleted, the user will no longer receive email sent to that address.

-Students, alumni and emeriti will retain their primary email address, and up to two alternate aliases, for life.
+Students and emeriti will retain their primary email address, and up to two alternate aliases, for life.
 With the exception of emeriti, all staff and faculty primary email addresses will be deactivated upon retirement or separation from Dartmouth.
+If an alumni becomes a faculty or staff person, then leaves Dartmouth, their primary email address that will be active after they stop working for Dartmouth will have their class year appended (e.g. firstname.lastname@example.org).

 Reserved addresses will cease to function for students upon graduation and for emeriti, upon their retirement date.